SheemaMasood381/Intelligent-Shopping-Assistant-with-CrewAi/README.md

 # ShopSmart.AI - Intelligent Shopping Assistant with CrewAi

+Welcome to the `ShopSmart.AI` repository!
+This project is an Intelligent Shopping Assistant built using CrewAi, designed to enhance your shopping experience by providing smart recommendations and efficient assistance.

+## Features
+- **Smart Recommendations**: Get personalized shopping suggestions based on your preferences and past behavior.
+- **Agent-Based System**: Utilize CrewAi's intelligent agents to streamline your shopping journey.
+- **Interactive Interface**: User-friendly interface built with HTML for seamless navigation.
+- **Data Analysis**: Analyze shopping trends and preferences using Jupyter Notebooks.
+- **Backend Integration**: Python-powered backend for robust and scalable performance.

 ![Agentic Flow](flow.png)

 Welcome to the `ShopSmart.AI` repository!
 This project is an Intelligent Shopping Assistant built using CrewAi, designed to enhance your shopping experience by providing smart recommendations and efficient assistance.